Devorein/Devorein/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+<h2 align="center">A little about me</h2>

+I'm currently a Frontend developer and part time Designer, trying my best to become a fullstack one and then taking it up a notch by mastering devops as well.

+- 🔭 I’m currently working on ...
+[Reinforz](https://devorein.github.io/reinforz/)
+- 🌱 I’m currently learning ...
+MongoDB, React, Typescript, Dart and Sass from top to bottom without any gaps
+- 👯 I’m looking to collaborate on ...
+Any ambitious MERN/G/T Project
+- 💬 Ask me about ...Web Development, Fitness, UFC
+- ⚡ Fun fact: ...My actual name is Safwan Shaheer, but I like the name Devon Reid, you can call be whichver one you want.

 <p><em>A bachelor student at <a href="https://www.bracu.ac.bd/">BRAC University</a>, majoring in Computer Science and Engineering.</br>
 </em></p>